chrisnc/sicp/README.md

 I recommend reading and working through the book yourself before looking at the implementations here, especially if you have never taken a class using SICP (which was the case for me).

-The exercise and example numbers are contained in the comments in the sources themselves, and the files are named roughly by what concepts/examples are covered by each file.
+The section, exercise, and example numbers are contained in the comments in the sources themselves, and the files are named roughly by what concepts/examples are covered by each file.
+You should be able to `grep` for any number, e.g., `grep -r 1.19 hs racket` and find which files contain each exercise (if it exists).

 ### How do I get set up? ###